 Healthy Oatmeal that’s super creamy, perfectly sweet, and totally customizable with absolutely no added sugars!
+Easy to make and kid friendly!
+With plant protein, filling fiber, energizing complex carbs, there’s no better way to start your day!

-It’s no secret that my kids love oatmeal.
-In fact, I have one that would gladly eat oatmeal for breakfast, lunch and dinner…every day.
 I’ve had many readers (and friends) tell me their kids will only eat oatmeal if they dump in a bunch of sugar.
-Because oats are so good for us, full of fiber, vitamins, minerals and even protein, they are all wondering what is the secret to getting my kids to not only eat it, but to love it.
+Because oats are so good for us, they are all wondering what is the secret to getting my kids to not only eat it, but to love it.

 I’ll let you in on a little fact – my kids like SWEET oatmeal, too!
 But, guess what?
-There is NO sugar in this recipe…not even pure maple syrup.
+There is NO added sugar in this recipe…not even pure maple syrup.
 Yet, it is totally sweet and delicious.

 Here’s another fact – they like CREAMY oatmeal.
 But, guess what?
 There is NO dairy or even plant milk in this recipe.
 You’ve probably never had oatmeal this creamy before.